hasanjafri/available-restaurants-cities/technicalquestions.md

             "Psychology",
             "Basketball",
             "Gaming",
-            "Music"
+            "Music",
+            "Travelling"
         ],
         "goals": [
             "Develop/design something that makes the lives of others easier or more convenient", "Dunk a basketball before I die",
-            "Release a fun and popular mobile game", "Produce an instrumental track that gets featured on YouTube or used in montages/compilations", "Get one of the most powerful PCs & Laptops that money can buy" ],
+            "Release a fun and popular mobile game", "Produce an instrumental track that gets featured on YouTube or used in montages/compilations", "Get one of the most powerful PCs & Laptops that money can buy", "Explore the world"
+        ],
         "beliefs": [
             "Never judge a book by it's cover",